 A year unattended in the wild is a long time for an electronic device.

-an adequate solar power source, video-transmission, even via satellite, for
+but with an adequate solar power source, video-transmission, even via

 hundreds of kms or more would enable remote monitoring of the video's

 I just wouldn't like to be whoever has to look at a year's continuous

 video of an outback dam!
 Movement sensors are set off by wind and rain as

 well as non-target animals.
 Presumably screening for movement at dusk and

 dawn would pick up Night Parrots, although there is a record from the

 Christmas Creek, (WA) area of NParrots coming in during the night.
 Also,